Home → Labor Laws → Federal Overtime Rule Changes 2016 As Apply to Maine

 What is "overtime"?

-Unless specifically exempted, employees covered by the FLSA must receive pay for hours worked in excess of 40 in a work week at a rate not less than one and one-half their regular rates of pay.
+Unless specifically exempted, employees covered by Maine’s overtime statute must receive pay for hours worked in excess of 40 in a work week at a rate not less than one and one-half their regular rates of pay.
 This is referred to as "overtime" pay.

 What counts as “hours worked” for overtime?